Summer Shorebirds Workshop

 What should I wear?

-- The most recommended piece of gear is a pair of sturdy waterproof footwear, with mud likely during outings.
-We also like to layer, which usually means a base layer of synthetic, fast-wicking material, a warm fleece or soft shell, and a down jacket for cool mornings.
-We also recommend
+The most recommended piece of gear is a pair of sturdy waterproof footwear, with mud likely during outings.
+We also like to layer, which usually means a base layer of synthetic, fast-wicking material, and warm fleece or soft shell.
+Most sites we are likely to visit will not have shade, so light, loose-fitting clothing and a wide-brimmed hat are useful on warmer days.
+Other suggested items are found below.

 What happens if the weather doesn’t cooperate?